Peter Senge biography, quotes and books

 15. “Reality is made up of circles but we see straight lines.”

 • 2008.
-Presence: Human Purpose and the Field of the Future.
+Presence: Human purpose and the field of the future.
+Crown Currency.

 • 2007.
 In praise of the incomplete leader.
 Harvard Business Review, 85(2), 92-100.

 • 2005.
 Presence: An exploration of profound change in people, organizations, and society.
-Random House LLC.
+London: Nicholas Brealey.

 • 2003.
-Taking personal change seriously: The impact of Organizational Learning on management practice.
+Taking personal change seriously: The impact of organizational learning on management practice.
+Academy of Management Executive, 17(2), 47-50.

 • 1997.
 Communities of leaders and learners.
 Harvard Business Review, 75(5), 30-32.